Eunovo/taproot-playground/README.md

 # taproot-playground
-Contains examples of taproot scripts
+Created this repository to hold taproot script examples and allow me quickly construct taproot scripts

+## How to run
+`python3 src/main.py`